 How Cerebral Palsy Can Impact Your Child’s Life

-Your child’s experience will depend on the severity of the injury to his brain and the regions of the brain that got damaged.
+Your child’s experience will depend on the severity of the injury to his brain and the damaged regions of the brain.
 Every person’s cerebral palsy is unique.
 Even twins with cerebral palsy can have very different outcomes.

 Cerebral Palsy can affect a child’s mobility, communication, and coordination.
-Brain damage in specific areas can mean that a child’s cognitive processes are impaired.
+Brain damage in specific areas can impair a child’s cognitive processes.
 A CP diagnosis can also mean your child will experience chronic pain and muscle spasms for the rest of their life.

 Cerebral palsy is a lifelong medical condition.
 A child with cerebral palsy will become an adult with cerebral palsy.
 Proper care can be expensive.
 Over a lifetime, the costs can be astronomical.